Invited Speakers

 Tutorial Lecture

-Using magnetic fields to manipulating atomic and molecular beams; trajectory deflection and coherent control techniques.
+Using magnetic fields to manipulate atomic and molecular beams; trajectory deflection and coherent control techniques.

 Research Lecture